-A widget is an addition to an integration and contains an archive with files that will be downloaded to the users and will run in the browser of the client.
-The archive has a set of images, that are required to show in various places throughout the system, set of language packs which the widget needs in order to work, and also js-files, which will run and the file manifest.json, which has the main parameters of the widget.
+A widget is an addition to integration and contains an archive with files that will be downloaded to the users and will run in the browser of the client.
+The archive has a set of images, that are required to show in various places throughout the system, a set of language packs which the widget needs in order to work, and also js-files, which will run and the file manifest.json, which has the main parameters of the widget.

 What is an installation?

-The connection between an integration and the exact account, in which the integration was installed.
+The connection between integration and the exact account, in which the integration was installed.
 Integration – is a separate object.
 It is connected with the developer account, in which it was developed.
-For an integration to get access to the account, it needs to be installed/enabled in the account.
+For integration to get access to the account, it needs to be installed/enabled in the account.

-When you enable an integration in an account, during the connection you will have a temporary identifier – An authorization code.
+When you enable integration in an account, during the connection you will have a temporary identifier – An authorization code.

 What is an Authorization Code?

-An authorization code is required for the initial obtaining of a pair of access and refresh tokens.
+An authorization code is required for the initial obtaining of a pair of access and refreshes tokens.
 You can see it in the interface or through a Redirect URI if the authorization was run from the modal window for permissions.
 The lifespan of the code is 20 minutes.
 This code is not hidden, users can see it in server requests.
-That’s why within the oAuth 2.0 protocol it’s required to change it to the refresh and access tokens, using the keys of the apps, that only you can know.
+That’s why within the OAuth 2.0 protocol it’s required to change it to the refresh and access tokens, using the keys of the apps, that only you can know.

-Within the integration-account connection, there can be several Authorization codes and several Access tokens/ Refresh token links, because an integration in one account can be set by different account administrators at the same time.
+Within the integration-account connection, there can be several Authorization codes and several Access tokens/ Refresh token links, because integration in one account can be set by different account administrators at the same time.

 What is an Access token?